 Why Prepare Now to Sell My Business?

-The key to success is: prepare to prepare (not a typo) for an exit.
+The key to success is: to prepare to prepare (not a typo) for an exit.

 Business owners are reluctant to admit this publicly, but we have heard the following many times in private: “I have no idea how to even start thinking about getting my business in a position where it would be attractive to buyers.
 I’m not ready to pull the trigger now, but I know I need to start getting myself educated.”